-- With the specification that, in view of the respect it has for all religions and denominations, under no circumstance is any religion or denomination recognized as possessing special privileges or rights, rejecting all forms of discrimination against the followers of different religion and denominations.
+- With the specification that, in view of the respect it has for all religions and denominations, under no circumstance is any religion or denomination recognized as possessing special privileges or rights, rejecting all forms of discrimination against the followers of different religions and denominations.

 Specifies the relations of the Provisional Government of the Democratic Islamic Republic of Iran with religion and denomination within the framework of the program of the provisional Government and documents previously approved by this Council, as specified below.

 - All forms of discrimination against the followers of various religions and denominations in the enjoyment of their individual and social rights are prohibited.
-No citizens shall enjoy any privileges or be subject to any deprivations in respect of nomination for election, suffrage, employment, education, becoming a judge of any other individual or social rights, for the reason of belief or non-belief in a particular religion or denomination.
+No citizens shall enjoy any privileges or be subject to any deprivations in respect of nomination for election, suffrage, employment, education, or becoming a judge of any other individual or social rights for the reason of belief or non-belief in a particular religion or denomination.

 - Any form of compulsory religious and ideological teaching and any compulsion or practice or non-practice of religious rituals and customs is forbidden.
 The right of all religions and denominations to teach, proselytize, and freely perform their rituals and traditions, and the respect and security of all places belonging to them, are guaranteed.

-Together with the abrogation of the rules of qesas (talion), hudud (amputation, stoning, executions, chastisements, etc.), ta’zirat (detentions, chastisements, etc.) and diyat (religious, penalties) imposed by Khomeini’s inhuman regime, and with the dissolution of the so-called revolutionary courts and prosecutors’ offices as well the shari’a courts (religious courts) which are included in the immediate tasks of the Provisional Government, the judicial process including criminal investigation and settlement of all claims and trials will take place within the single judicial order of the Republic, on the basis of universally recognized legal principles and in accordance with the law.
+Together with the abrogation of the rules of qesas (talion), hudud (amputation, stoning, executions, chastisements, etc.), ta’zirat (detentions, chastisements, etc.), and diyat (religious, penalties) imposed by Khomeini’s inhuman regime, and with the dissolution of the so-called revolutionary courts and prosecutors’ offices as well the shari’a courts (religious courts) which are included in the immediate tasks of the Provisional Government, the judicial process including criminal investigation and settlement of all claims and trials will take place within the single judicial order of the Republic, on the basis of universally recognized legal principles and in accordance with the law.

 - Religious, denominational, and ideological inquisitions by government authorities and public institutions associated with the government are prohibited in any form.